-- A community feedback form was available at www.saplanningportal.sa.gov.au/have_your_say (refer to Appendix B for a copy) - Email: the project team at dpti.communityrelations@sa.gov.au - Telephone: I300 794 880 - Writing to: Department of Planning, Transport and Infrastructure - Providing comment via the YourSAy: State Government consultation platform, which also contained a link to the community feedback form (Appendix B) and YourSAy discussion forum. - Information on the proposal and details on the opportunity to provide feedback were also - provided via DPTI and YourSAy social media posts.
+- A community feedback form was available at www.saplanningportal.sa.gov.au/have_your_say (refer to Appendix B for a copy) - Email: the project team at dpti.communityrelations@sa.gov.au - Telephone: 1300 794 880 - Writing to: Department of Planning, Transport and Infrastructure (refer to Appendix C Public Notice). - Providing comment via the YourSAy: State Government consultation platform, which also contained a link to the community feedback form (Appendix B) and YourSAy discussion forum. - Information on the proposal and details on the opportunity to provide feedback were also provided via DPTI and YourSAy social media posts.
 An advert was also placed in the Advertiser to further promote the proposal and engagement (Appendix D).